Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 # Nordic Music Days

-In this workshop people of all skills and backgrounds can come and explore the ideas and technologies used to create intelligent musical systems.
-The workshop will focus on music, ideas, performance, expression, and the role of technology in creative work.
-During these three days we will look at how new musical instruments can change the way we think about musical practice and make music.
+In this workshop people of all skills and backgrounds could come and explore the ideas and technologies used to create intelligent musical systems.
+The workshop focused on music, ideas, performance, expression, and the role of technology in creative work.
+During these three days we looked at how new musical instruments could change the way we thought about musical practice and made music.

-Through looking at new technologies, interfaces and technical elements developed in the lab, we create the conditions for workshop participants to make their own instruments, systems, or compositions.
-We invite everyone to join the workshop: the only thing you need is a deep interest in music, musical instruments and how new instruments can be built with contemporary technologies.
+Through looking at new technologies, interfaces and technical elements developed in the lab, we created the conditions for workshop participants to make their own instruments, systems, or compositions.
+We invited everyone to join the workshop: the only thing you needed was a deep interest in music, musical instruments and how new instruments could be built with contemporary technologies.

 [[Workshop info page](https://iil.is/news/nordic-music-days-22)]